fabioaromanini/docker/README.md

 * docker container run *args* *image_name*
 	* searches locally image_name's latest version.
 If it's not found, docker will download it, and then start a container from image_name.
 Can be stopped with *CTRL + C*
 	* *args*
-	* --publish	*physical_port:docker_port*: maps a given port of your machine to a port of the container
+	* -p or --publish	*physical_port:docker_port*: maps a given port of your machine to a port of the container
-	* --detach: runs process on background.
+	* -d or --detach: runs process on background.
 Returns UUID
 	* --name: gives a name to a container, in order to avoid using UUID
-	* --env: pass environment variables to a container
+	* -e or --env: pass environment variables to a container

 * docker container ls *args*
 	* lists running containers